Al-Hadi: Caliphate

 Al-Hadi moved his capital from Baghdad to Haditha shortly before his death.

 Al-Hadi died in Baghdad at the age of 26 in 786, after ruling for only a year and two months.
 His brother, Harun al-Rashid, performed his funeral prayer.
 He was buried in 'Isa Abad.
 Al-Tabari notes varying accounts of this death, e.g. an abdominal ulcer or assassination prompted by al-Hadi's own mother.
 The note on p.
 42 of volume 30 of the SUNY translation of al-Tabari cites pp. 288–289 of the Kitab al-'Uyun for the possibility that al-Khayzuran feared al-Hadi would recover from his illness and thus had slave girls suffocate him.
 Al-Tabari (v.
-30 p.
-42f) notes al-Hadi's assertion of independence from his mother, his forbidding her further involvement in public affairs and his threatening Harun's succession.
+30 pp. 42f) notes al-Hadi's assertion of independence from his mother, his forbidding her further involvement in public affairs and his threatening Harun's succession.
 This note continues, "Certainly, his death appears as too opportune for so many people concerned that it should have been a natural one."
 The famous Muslim historian Ibn Khaldun discredited this claim.

-Al-Hadi was succeeded by his younger brother, Harun al-Rashid.